ltagai/ceudsd/seminar/1-sql/README.md

 `SELECT state, cost FROM birdstrikes ORDER BY state, cost LIMIT 10;`

-Order by a multiple fields

-`SELECT state, cost FROM birdstrikes ORDER BY state, cost LIMIT 10;`

 Reverse ordering

 `SELECT state, cost FROM birdstrikes ORDER BY cost DESC;`